 Fast forward one week.
 Here I am, just finished my LAST FINAL OF MY UNDERGRADUATE CAREER.
 In fact, I’m currently sitting on the 4th floor of the Suffolk University Library staring out the window looking over the dusk of the Boston skyline … crying.
 Not sad tears.
 Not necessarily happy tears.
 Just pure emotional tears.
 It has been a roller-coaster of a journey to get where I am today and I words cannot describe the feeling you get when you’ve realized, I HAVE DONE IT.

-In just 10 days, I have been on 2 informational interviews, had 3 phone interviews and 4 in person interviews.
-I have completed 3 final exams, 3 final papers, 2 group presentations and a psychology symposium.
-My planner looks like a color coded hieroglyphic mess.
+In just ten days, I have been on two informational interviews, had three phone interviews and four in-person interviews.
+I have completed three final exams, three final papers, 2 group presentations and a psychology symposium.
+My planner looks like a color-coded hieroglyphic mess.

 Here are three things I’ve realized over the past few weeks as my undergraduate career began to wind down:

 It’s going to be emotional.
 Though it may not seem it as you’re in the moment .. you are about to embark on one of the most important triumphs of your life.
 17 (ish) years of education lead to this one moment.
 Think back to your first day of freshman year of college, the rush of emotion as you walked onto campus for the first time.
 The excitement, the fear, the adrenaline of the unknown.
-Over the past four years you have met some unforgettable people, did some incredible things and reached what used to be unfathomable goals.
-Sure, you’ve probably had some screw ups along the way, but every mistake is a lesson learned.
+Over the past four years, you have met some extraordinary people, did some incredible things and reached what used to be unfathomable goals.
+Sure, you’ve probably had some screw-ups along the way, but every mistake is a lesson learned..

 It’s going to be frustrating.
 Aside from dealing with every single person imaginable asking you the same questions – “Where are you applying?”
 “Have you gotten a job?”
 “How much are you going to make out of college?” … You are going to see your friends get jobs left and right while you can’t even manage to get a response to your resume.
 Do not get discouraged.
 I repeat, DO.
 NOT.
 GET.
 DISCOURAGED.